-The DiffuseTools Project (2016-W-MS-24) will develop catchment models and management tools to improve understanding of the transport and attenuation of diffuse contaminants in Irish landscapes.
+The DiffuseTools Project (2016-W-MS-24) is developing catchment models and tools that can be used by stakeholders to inform catchment management and water management policy, by building on previous Irish and international research.
+The project will identify or develop diffuse pollution models to improve understanding of how to manage catchments and enhance the evaluation of water quality that are most applicable to Irish conditions and management challenges.
 Feedback from stakeholders on the management challenges that are that are most pertinent in Irish catchments will direct this research.
 This project aims to inform catchment managers about potential sources of pollution within a catchment, including identifying critical source areas relating to sediment, phosphorus, and pesticides.

 - The agricultural sector is the most common suspected source of nutrient pollution in Irish rivers and lakes.
 However, it is also often the most difficult source to characterise due to its predominantly diffuse nature.

 - Particulate phosphorus in surface water and dissolved phosphorus in groundwater are of particular concern in Irish water bodies.
 Hence the further development of diffuse pollution models and indices to assess diffuse sources of contaminants are required for use by the Irish Environmental Protection Agency (EPA) to provide support for river basin planning.

 - Understanding connectivity in the landscape is a vital component of characterising the source-pathway-receptor relationships for water-borne contaminants, and hence is a priority in this research.